devfikdark/nodeJS-Professionals/book_pages/chapter5/section5.1.md

+# Section 5.1: Creating a hello-world.js module

 Node provides the module.exports interface to expose functions and variables to other files.
-The most simple way to do so is to export only one object (function or variable, as shown in the first example.
+The most simple way to do so is to export only one object (function or variable), as shown in the first example.

 ### hello-world.js